naturalis/nba-docs/content/purl-services/index.md

 available through *content negotiation*.
 This means that one and the same PURL can redirect to different locations based on the requested content type.
 The following content types are accessible from a PURL, accessible via the query parameter `__accept`:

-* `text/html` is the default content type, for example: http://data.biodiversitydata.nl/naturalis/specimen/RGM.443858/?\_\_accept=text/html
+* `text/html` is the default content type, e.g.  http://data.biodiversitydata.nl/naturalis/specimen/RGM.443858/?\_\_accept=text/html
-* `image/jpeg` redirects to an image resource, if available, for example: http://data.biodiversitydata.nl/naturalis/specimen/RGM.443858/?__accept=image/jpeg
+* `image/jpeg` redirects to an image resource, if available, e.g. http://data.biodiversitydata.nl/naturalis/specimen/RGM.443858/?__accept=image/jpeg
-* `video/mp4` redirects to a video resource, if available, for example: http://data.biodiversitydata.nl/naturalis/specimen/RMNH.AVES.110091?\_\_accept=video/mp4
+* `video/mp4` redirects to a video resource, if available, e.g. http://data.biodiversitydata.nl/naturalis/specimen/RMNH.AVES.110091?\_\_accept=video/mp4
-* `text/json` gives the JSON representation of the specimen, as served by the NBA, for example: http://data.biodiversitydata.nl/naturalis/specimen/RGM.443858/?__accept=application/json
+* `text/json` gives the JSON representation of the specimen, as served by the NBA, e.g http://data.biodiversitydata.nl/naturalis/specimen/RGM.443858/?__accept=application/json